cober2019/Network-Automation/ProjectRouting/README.rst

 When loading the tool you will see:

   **Database populated?
 Press enter to skip.
 Enter any other key to populate new table.**
-      Press Enter if you ran the code again your desired table already or Input a key and press enter to populate a new table **You can query the table for the following parameters:**
+      Press enter if your routing table has been populated or input any key and press enter to populate a new table.
+**You can query the table for the following parameters:**